Room 40: Room 40

 Jellicoe, commanding the Grand Fleet, on three occasions requested from the Admiralty that he should have copies of the codebook which his cruiser had brought back to Britain, so that he could make use of it intercepting German signals.
 Although he was aware that interception was taking place, little of the information ever got back to him, or it did so very slowly.
 No messages based upon Room 40 information were sent out except those approved by Oliver personally (except for a few authorised by the First Lord or First Sea Lord).
-Although it might have been impractical and unwise for code breaking to have taken place on board ship, members of Room 40 were of the view that full use was not being made of the information they had collected, because of the extreme secrecy and being forbidden to exchange information with the other intelligence departments or those planning operations.
+Although it might have been impractical and unwise for codebreaking to have taken place on board ship, members of Room 40 were of the view that full use was not being made of the information they had collected, because of the extreme secrecy and being forbidden to exchange information with the other intelligence departments or those planning operations.

 Signals interception and direction finding

 The British and German interception services began to experiment with direction-finding radio equipment in the start of 1915.
 Captain Round, working for Marconi, had been carrying out experiments for the army in France and Hall instructed him to build a direction-finding system for the navy.
 At first this was sited at Chelmsford but the location proved a mistake and the equipment was moved to Lowestoft.
 Other stations were built at Lerwick, Aberdeen, York, Flamborough Head and Birchington and by May 1915 the Admiralty was able to track German submarines crossing the North Sea.
 Some of these stations also acted as 'Y' stations to collect German messages, but a new section was created within Room 40 to plot the positions of ships from the directional reports.
-A separate set of five stations was created in Ireland under the command of the Vice Admiral at Queenstown for plotting ships in the seas to the west of Britain and further stations both within Britain and overseas were operated by the Admiral commanding reserves.
+A separate set of five stations was created in Ireland under the command of the Vice Admiral at Queenstown for plotting ships in the seas to the west of Britain, and further stations both within Britain and overseas were operated by the Admiral commanding reserves.

-The German navy knew of British direction-finding radio and in part this acted as a cover, when information about German ship positions was released for operational use.
-The two sources of information, from directional fixes and from German reports of their positions, complemented each other.
+The German navy knew of British direction-finding radio, and in part this acted as a cover when information about German ship positions was released for operational use.
+The two sources of information, directional fixes and German reports of their positions, complemented each other.
 Room 40 was able to observe, using intercepted wireless traffic from Zeppelins which were given position fixes by German directional stations to help their navigation, that the accuracy of British systems was better than their German counterparts.
 This was explainable by the wider baseline used in British equipment.